JimWardle/markdownToChecklist/llm.md

 **Practical over fancy:** The app solves a real problem (managing operational checklists) without unnecessary complexity.
 Features were added based on actual usage needs, not theoretical requirements.

 **Progressive enhancement:** Started as basic markdown-to-HTML conversion, then added interactivity, progress tracking, and UX improvements based on real usage patterns.
+Most recently added custom nested list syntax after discovering standard markdown nesting was unreliable for interactive conversion.

 **Deployment simplicity:** Everything in one file that can be dropped anywhere and just work.
 No build process, no framework dependencies, no configuration.